“Sindy really has it all”

 This set included a large modern frame tent made from orange nylon pulled over a construction assembled from white plastic rods.
 It had an internal wall and a cut-out door and windows.
 To complement the tent there was a navy blue vinyl quilted sleeping bag with an integral padded pillow.
 Additional play accessories included a yellow plastic square camping table with four detachable legs, a white plastic folding camping stool with a vinyl seat (found in a variety of colours – we know of both green and yellow seats – are there any other colours?), a plastic portable camping stove with two moulded cooking rings, and a square frying pan (these items can be found in both red and blue).
 Also included to complete the scenesetter was Sindy’s 1977 ‘Picnic Set’ for two (shown in the 1977 & 1978 trade catalogue with the yellow hamper but with later versions showing the brown hamper – see 1977 Scenesetters).

-Shown below are our colour variations to the stools and camping stove sets.
+Shown left are our colour variations to the stools and camping stove sets.